When a stay-at-home mom decides to return to work, it can be a big surprise.

 In our Twitter, etc., social media-filled world, people’s attention spans have decreased.
 You will want to develop a quick, short, and to-the-point elevator pitch, and then practice it.

-[For how-to details, read How to Develop a Killer Elevator Speech.]
+[For how-to details, read How to Write an Impressive Elevator Pitch (with Examples).]

 Keep Expanding Your Network